 Export De-List Bids and Administrative Export Bids: Resource capacity associated with Export De-List Bids and Administrative Export Bids qualified for the instant FCA will not be included as capacity available to ISO to meet internal New England load, and these bids will not be modeled.

-Pumped Storage: Set to levels using a daily pumped storage profile used to reflect the characteristic operation of this resource by storing energy during low load periods and generating energy during the higher load periods.
+Pumped Storage and Other Electric Storage Devices: Set to levels using a daily storage profile that reflects the characteristic operation of the resource by storing energy during low load periods and generating energy during the higher load periods.

-Conventional Hydro-Electric Generation: This resource is dispatched at an hourly output based on the weighted average hydro Capacity Factor calculated using the latest 5-year NERC EFORd Capacity Factor Class Averages for HYDRO 1-29 and HYDRO 30 Plus.
+Conventional Hydro-Electric Generation: This resource is dispatched at an hourly output based on the observed hourly profile from the winter of 2014/2015, adjusted to reflect the expected performance of the fleet assumed in service in the study year, and updated annually.

 VARIABLE INPUTS: